Probate Q&A Series

 Partition options:

-• Partition by Sale: If physical division is impractical, the court orders a public sale and divides proceeds among co-owners by their ownership shares.
+• Partition by Sale: If physical division is impractical, the court may order a sale and divide proceeds among co-owners by their ownership shares.

 Key Takeaways

-• Inheritance of real property usually requires probate unless held in joint tenancy, by life estate remainder, or via a transfer-on-death deed.
+• Inheritance of real property usually requires estate administration unless held in joint tenancy or by life estate remainder.

-• Heirs holding undivided interests can file a partition action under N.C.
-Gen. Stat. § 46-40 et seq. to force a division or sale.
+• Heirs holding undivided interests can file a partition action under Chapter 46A of the North Carolina General Statutes to seek division or sale.

 • Partition in kind splits land; partition by sale converts property to cash for distribution.